 PAPER REALITY

 • FOMC held 3.50–3.75% May 7 on an 8–4 split — widest since 1992.
-Powell calls the inflation print “the noisiest data in a decade”; CME-implied year-end hike odds back near 35%
+Powell calls the inflation print “the noisiest data in a decade”; CME-implied year-end hike odds, near 35% at that meeting, have since repriced toward 70% on the jobs shock

 HARD ASSETS